spikehq/docs.spike.sh/status-pages/add-custom-domain-to-status-page.md

 We will add your domain to our SAN certificate so your status page gets a SSL certificate and loads correctly on HTTPS.&#x20;

-{% hint style="warning" %}
-If you are on **Cloudflare**, please disable the proxy.
-{% endhint %}

-It will take about 10 minutes for these DNS changes to propagate and start showing the status page on your domain.&#x20;
+It may take about 10 minutes for these DNS changes to propagate and start showing the status page on your domain.&#x20;

 #### Step 2: Add your domain to the status page on Spike.sh